 If other things have crept in to your creative time, if creating is becoming something that’s complicated, difficult or boring, it’s time to let go and have a good look at your intentions.
-Really stop and think about what you intended your creative time to be?
+Really stop and think about what you intended your creative time to look like?

 For me it’s been about getting back to what the Creator says.
 He says things were brought into existence because He created what He pleased.
 And that’s what I intend to do when I create from here on in.
 What a great intention or objective that is for an artist!

-My hope for you this week is that you’ll begin to look at your motivations and intentions as an artist.
+My hope for you this week is that you’ll begin to look at your motivations and intentions as a zentangle artist.
 I really believe being intentional is a vital skill for us all.
 Let me know how you get on, I’d love to hear from you in the comments below.

 Have you signed up for my Talking Tangles newsletter yet?